Security & Custody

 Your Keys, Your Crypto

 Grid Master is non-custodial.
 Your funds are held in a smart contract vault that only YOU can withdraw from.
 We never have access to your private keys or your tokens.
+This is true on both chains Grid Master runs on — Solana and Robinhood Chain.

 How It Works